 12 ways to boost your holiday season sales via social media

 Let’s dive deep into simple yet meaningful tactics to sell more through social media during the holiday season:

 The holiday season won’t be the same without lots of shopping, and discounts on your favorite products make it even better.
 Don’t you wait for the holiday season to buy stuff?
 I think we all do.

-On the flip side, we can leverage this time of the year to sell more through social media.
+Conversely, we can leverage this time of the year to sell more through social media.
 I have seen dozens of companies that pay close attention to limited-time discounts during the holiday season.
-They use various channels to offer limited-time discounts, but the most common ones are:

 Don’t just sit back and wait for the magic to happen.
 Be ready to work your butt off to sell more through social media.
 Besides optimizing your social media profiles which include updating covers, bio, and display pictures, you should also be active on social media.

 The best way to spread the word about your product or services on social media is by: